David E. Kelley: Picket Fences (1992–1996)

 In 1992, after co-creating Doogie Howser, M.D. with his mentor Steven Bochco, Kelley formed his own production company, David E. Kelley Productions, making a three-series deal with CBS.
-Its first creation, Picket Fences, airing in 1992 and influenced by Twin Peaks and Northern Exposure, focused on the police department in the fictional quirky town of Rome, Wisconsin.
+Its first creation, Picket Fences, airing in 1992 and influenced by Twin Peaks and Northern Exposure, focused on the police department in the quirky fictional town of Rome, Wisconsin.
 Kelley wrote most of the episodes for the first three years.
 The show was critically acclaimed but never found a sizable audience.
 Picket Fences went on for four years, receiving a total of 14 Emmy awards including consecutive Emmys for Outstanding Drama Series for its first and second seasons.

 In 1995, the fourth and final season, Kelley wrote only two episodes.
 "We had almost 10 writers try to come in and take over for this one man", said Picket Fences actress Holly Marie Combs.
 "The quality was not nearly what it was."